A Healthy Competition

 Drexel places a big emphasis on service — we believe that it's part of becoming a well-rounded person.
 That's why Drexel has a community service requirement for all freshmen.
 But just because service is required doesn't mean you can't have some fun while you do it.

-For example, all of our fraternities and sororities participate in service activites — everything from community cleanups to bakesales — and Alternative Spring Break allows students the opportunity to travel while volunteering.
+For example, all of our fraternities and sororities participate in service activities — everything from community cleanups to bakesales — and Alternative Spring Break allows students the opportunity to travel while volunteering.

 But one of the most popular options is the Colonial Athletic Association Blood Challenge.